syncfusion-content/windowsforms-docs/WindowsForms/PDF-Viewer/Working-with-Hyperlinks.md

 You can disable the hyperlink navigation in PDF viewer control by setting the value of [Handled](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.PdfViewer.HyperlinkClickedEventArgs.html#Syncfusion_Windows_Forms_PdfViewer_HyperlinkClickedEventArgs_Handled) in the [HyperlinkClickedEventArgs](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.PdfViewer.HyperlinkClickedEventArgs.html) parameter as true in the [HyperlinkClicked](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.PdfViewer.PdfViewerControl.HyperLinkClickedEventHandler.html) Event which is available in the PdfViewerControl and PdfDocumentView class.
 Please refer to the following example for more details.

+N> From the version 19.3, We have introduced [Handled](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.PdfViewer.HyperlinkClickedEventArgs.html#Syncfusion_Windows_Forms_PdfViewer_HyperlinkClickedEventArgs_Handled) property to diable the navigation of hyperlink.

 {% tabs %}
 {% highlight c# %}